ncolon/hypershift-exploration/README.md

     default     hypershift-c1   AWS    ConfiguredAsExpected   ConfiguredAsExpected   ConfiguredAsExpected   AsExpected     Completed   True
     $ oc edit hd -n default hypershift-c1 # << THIS WORKS
     ```

+    Q8: Is there an easier way to add nodePools to an existing multizone cluster?
+[This works](https://github.com/ncolon/hypershift-exploration/blob/main/05-hypershift-c2-storage-nodepool.yaml) but the process is completely manual.
+I had to `oc get nodepool hypershift-c2 -o yaml` build a nodepool for each zone, all while digging thru the AWS console for the right subnet-id for each zone.